bcarpenter7/blog-react-final/Unit_3/project-3/project-3-requirements.md

     Other than the **GitHub Manager**, you *don't have to formally fulfill any of the other roles!* They are only listed to provide ideas/guidance.

+3. After starting the project, creating/connecting to the database and creating the `main_app` and its `urls.py`, implement authentication and a dynamic nav bar.

-3. For help with implementing a feature, review the relevant lesson(s), read the docs, then Google only if necessary.
+4. For help with implementing a feature, review the relevant lesson(s), read the docs, then Google only if necessary.

-4.  **Be consistent with your code style.** You have multiple developers in your team writing code, but you only have one app per team.
+5.  **Be consistent with your code style.** You have multiple developers in your team writing code, but you only have one app per team.
 Make sure it looks like a unified effort in regards to formatting, etc.  For example, consistent vertical whitespace between functions.

-5. Do your best to have only one dev working on a certain file between commits.
+6. Do your best to have only one dev working on a certain file between commits.
 This will avoid merge conflicts.
 This is another reason to use Mob Programming!

-6. **Commit early, commit often.**
+7. **Commit early, commit often.**

-## Best Practices

-- Make AJAX calls from "API" modules, not components.
-Export application/business logic from "service" modules.

-- **Be consistent** with your code style.

-- **Clearly name variables and functions** - remember, variables are usually named as **nouns** and functions as **verbs**.

-- **Write well-formatted JS & CSS.** Properly formatting your code makes it more readable.
-Improperly formatted code infers sloppiness.

-- **Comment your code where it makes sense to do so**.
-Most code is self-documenting (don't comment the obvious), however, use comments to explain complicated code.
+---

 ## Obtaining Assistance from an Instructor